rayjolt/100-days-of-code/log.md

 **Today's Progress**: Finished the numpy introduction, and started on the first required programming assignment.

 **Thoughts:** The result of the programming assignment will be a real machine learning algorithm, so I'm pretty excited. :) Still, it's slow going, as I'm still getting used to numpy and matrices.

+### Day 10: 30 March 2018

+**Today's Progress**: Just studied more about vectors today.

+**Thoughts:** No earth-shattering discoveries today, but I did get to learn some interesting properties of vector dot products.